alexgoft/Fashion_MNIST/README.md

-# Fashion_MNIST Logistic Regression
+# Fashion_MNIST

 Trained a (currently) binary classifier using stochastic gradient descent on MNIST-Fasion dataset<br/>
 (https://github.com/zalandoresearch/fashion-mnist).

-Everything was implemented using Numpy.
+Everything was implemented using Python and Numpy *only*.

 ### Stats for batches of 20 and 10000 iterations: